OneUptime/oneuptime/HelmChart/README.md

 # Helm Chart for OneUptime

-This project contains helm chart for oneuptime.
+This project is deprecated.
+New helm charts will be launched soon.